Frequently Asked Questions

 NDIS FAQS

-Can we use our NDIS funding at Freedom Social Skills?
+Can we use our NDIS funding at Freedom Therapy Services?

 All participants who are self-managed, plan-managed or NDIA managed are eligible to claim our services.